 - Zero-day malware protection

 - Phishing performance

 Bitdefender was the most secure antivirus in our hands-on testing.
 It’s gotten plenty of nods from labs, as well, ranking as one of the top options among antivirus providers.
 AV-Test’s April analysis found it 100 percent effective against in-the-wild and zero-day malware, which beats the 99.5 percent industry average.

 It was also one of only four antiviruses to gain a Level 1 certification from MRG Effitas.
 The Q1 2018 full spectrum analysis tested 18 antiviruses with trojans, ransomware, backdoors, financial malware and more.
-The certification means Bitdefender was 100 percent successful at blocking all 337 samples.
+The certification means Bitdefender was 100 percent successful at blocking all 337 samples in these test results.

 In keeping with our criteria, Bitdefender takes a host of proactive protection measures.
 You get real-time data protection, along with network threat monitoring, file encryption to protect against ransomware and Anti-Fraud, a filtering system designed to warn you about websites that may steal your information.